Gilgamech/CrudRest/README.md

 	5. notes:
 	6. Data: 1

-The Action specifies to take the value stored in the Data property of the /increment path, adds one to it, store it in the current path's Data property, then responds with it as the body.
+The Action specifies to take the value stored in the Data property of the /increment path's Putfile, adds one to it, stores it in the current path's Putfile Data property, then responds with it as the body.
 This makes a very good website visitor counter.
 And it can also call different paths, add two paths, and add two static numbers.
 It only takes one function per Action currently - nesting Actions are coming soon.

 #### Decrement on GET